victor-porcar/delayed-batch-executor/README.md

 It basically works by creating window times where the indivual parameters of the queries are collected in a list, as soon as the window time finishes, the list is passed (via callback)  to a  method that executes one query with  all the parameters in the list and returns a list with the results.
 Each thread receives their corresponding result.

-In order to use it, use the following dependencies:
-<<-->>

-a DelayedBatchExecutor is defined by three parameters:
+A DelayedBatchExecutor is defined by three parameters:

  * WindowTime: defined as java.time.Duration
  * max size: it is the max number of items to be collected in the list
  * batchCallback:
     - It can be implemented as a lambda expression or method reference: it receives a list of parameters and must return a list of values
     - It is invoked automatically as soon as the WindowTime is finished OR the collection list is full
     - The returned listed must have a correspondence in elements with the parameters list, this means that the value of position 0 of the returned list must be the one corresponding with parameter in position 0 of the param list and so on...)